-Between Ranau and Beluran (photos above and below) the road rises and falls along the valley with plenty of curves before crossing a smaller mountain range near Beluran.
+Between Ranau and Beluran the road rises and falls along the valley with plenty of curves before crossing a smaller mountain range near Beluran.
 It’s a much nicer ride than the map would suggest.
-We had rain building up prior to lunch and leaving Ranau we rode into some light rain which I was betting on being localised but we stopped at a petrol station to discuss and I decided to put my upper rain jacket on as it was quite cool.
-We encountered a few more spots of light rain on the way to Beluran but were very lucky as it was all around us in the hills but not in the valley so both road and riders remained dry.
+We rode into some light rain and it was soon passed and were very lucky to avoid further.

 Beluran petrol station.

 After Ranau we were riding into the Kinabalu mountain region.
-The road takes you very high up and on this day with the rain around we found ourselves in and out of clouds, fog and fine misty rain.
-The viewpoints were sadly obscured for us by cloud (so sorry no photos) but the roads were for the most part not damp and I would very much like to see this area on a fine day as I imagine the views would be grand.
-The riding was very enjoyable but as we climbed even higher near the peak the temperatures plunged and we both felt very cold and were glad when we had dropped back down the other side.
+The road takes you very high up and on this day we found ourselves in and out of clouds, fog and fine misty rain which was cold.
+The viewpoints were sadly obscured but the roads were for the most part dry.
+I would very much like to see this area on a fine day.

-I was shivering taking this photo and I think my mate who feels the cold worse than anyone I know was like frozen not speaking.
-We had a rest below the clouds to warm up then shortly after came to a halt at an accident with police trying to tow a car out of a gully without a tow truck and would have been there until nightfall so I decided to ask if we could go past and first was told no then after waiting further asked other police office and told ok slowly.
+I was shivering taking this photo and I think my mate who feels the cold worse than anyone I know frozen not speaking.
+We had a rest below the clouds to warm up then shortly after came to a halt at an accident with police trying to tow a car out of a gully and would have been there until nightfall so I decided to ask if we could go past and first was told no then after waiting further asked other police office and told ok slowly.

 I really like roads around Kota Kinabalu.
-I’ll go back if I can find a better bike to rent and will focus on the area between there and Ranau as well as aiming for a time of year that might offer views from the highlands.(January is already listed as outside the wet season but perhaps March would be better) The town itself seemed a bit boring to be honest but the food was wonderful as it always is in Malaysia and when I returned via Kuala Lumpur to snow in Japan I soon wished I was back there.
+I’ll go back if I can find a better bike to rent and will focus on the area between there and Ranau.
+The town itself seemed a bit boring but the food was wonderful as it always is in Malaysia and when I returned via Kuala Lumpur to snow in Japan I soon wished I was back there.